v-Ajnava/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzServiceBusTopic.md

 ```

 ### -DefaultMessageTimeToLive
+Timespan to live value.
-Specifies the duration after which the message expires, starting from when the message is sent to Service Bus.
+This is the duration after which the message expires, starting from when the message is sent to Service Bus.
+This is the default value used when TimeToLive is not set on a message itself.
+For Standard = Timespan.Max and Basic = 14 dyas

 ```yaml
 Type: System.String